zyx/manual/PluginLicensing.md

 - You may not clone the brand name, model name, logo, panel design, or layout of components (knobs, ports, switches, etc) of an existing hardware or software product without permission from its owner, regardless of whether these are covered under trademark/copyright law.

-It is recommended to follow these guidelines for all plugins, but you are not legally required to do so.
+It is recommended to follow these guidelines for all plugins, but you are not legally obligated to do so.
 However, it is a requirement for:
-- distributing your plugin on the [VCV Plugin Manager](https://vcvrack.com/plugins.html).
+- distributing your plugin on the [VCV Library](https://vcvrack.com/plugins.html).
 - obtaining a [commercial plugin license](#i-want-to-sell-my-plugin-commercially-under-non-gplv3-terms).